My name is Ade Howe. I am a specialist dog trainer, a dog whisperer.

 If they use water bombs or chains in bags walk away, all they are going to do is frighten your dog.

-If they won’t use their own dogs in the training, walk away, they don’t know what they are doing.
-And if anyone tells you that a change of diet and a different lead will help to cure dog aggression you should run away as fast as possible because that is complete and utter bull***t.
+If they won’t use their own dogs in the training, walk away, they don’t know what they are doing and if anyone tells you that a change of diet and a different lead will help to cure dog aggression you should run away as fast as possible because that is complete and utter rubbish.

 Here’s Jack, a 6 year old Cocker Spaniel.